IFB Gaming

 The pandemic has underscored the urgency of our mission, signalling that traditional methods may no longer suffice during technology adoption maturity and beyond.

 Future Dot Now is a coalition of forward-thinking organisations dedicated to enhancing essential digital skills in the UK’s workforce.
-The coalition is spearheaded by Liz Williams MBE who is also the Founder and Chief Executive of Future Dot Now.
-There are currently 133 members in the coalition, including esteemed organisations such as Good Things Foundation, IBM, Microsoft, Lloyds Banking Group, DWP, Nationwide Building Society, and PwC.
+There are currently 133 members in the coalition, including esteemed organisations such as Good Things Foundation, PwC, and Lloyds Banking Group.

 We are honoured to be a part of this dynamic coalition.